approximately-equal/kingmaker-thesis/contents/matter/methods.typ

 While this abstraction enables efficient simulation and experimentation, it also introduces several important limitations that distance the model from real-world complexity.

-First, _each voter is a member of exactly one voting block_.
+First, _each voter is a member of exactly one voting bloc_.
 In reality, individuals may belong to overlapping social, cultural, and political groups, each influencing their preferences to varying degrees.
 This one-to-one assignment flattens the multidimensional nature of voter identity and suppresses potential interactions between intersecting group affiliations.

-Second, _each voting block has a single aggregate preference and strategy, shared by all of its members_.
-While this simplifies the sampling of preferences and strategies during simulation, it eliminates within-block heterogeneity.
+Second, _each voting bloc has a single aggregate preference and strategy, shared by all of its members_.
+While this simplifies the sampling of preferences and strategies during simulation, it eliminates within-bloc heterogeneity.
 In reality, even tightly aligned groups exhibit variation in how strongly they hold certain views or how likely they are to support specific candidates.
-A more realistic might model voters with mixed-effects models, where membership to a particular voting block is a fixed effect, and individual voter preferenes is a random effect.
+A more realistic might model voters with mixed-effects models, where membership to a particular voting bloc is a fixed effect, and individual voter preferences are a random effect.
 This applies both to preferences and strategies.

-// Voting blocks are centrally important to understanding the trade-offs and limitations of `kingmaker`.
-They allow us to model the behavior of voters and their preferences, but only in certain ways.
-Like we mentioned earlier, preference aggregation and the difference between group and individual preferences exist because of voting blocks and constructed to have one aggregate preference.
-The same aggregation applies to strategy, where we aggregate the strategies of each voter in the block to determine the overall strategy of the block.

 == Methods & Outcomes <methods>